 No, no, no. You need at least a 12-gauge shotgun or a .223.
 A .308 would even be better.
 You aren’t carrying a .22 with you over in Afghanistan right now, are you?
 Have you turned into one of those liberal anti-gun activists now?

 Kiss my ass

-Yeah, I have an M-16 and a 92FS on me but I’m not here trying to defend myself against a thug trying to break into my home.
+Yeah, I have an M-16 and a 92FS on me here in Afghanistan at the moment but I’m not here trying to defend myself against a thug trying to break into my home.
 When I’m home I’m in the same boat as you.

 The Army uses .50cal, .308. .556, 9mm, .45 and whatever else because they are the best against different targets with different defensive and offensive capabilities in different environments.
 I highly doubt the Taliban is gonna come in and steal your collection of Playboys.
 What you need to do is stop listening to everybody’s posturing and listen to what makes sense.

 So let’s break this down military-style with a pseudo-Operations Order, or OPORD.
 I’m not gonna draft the whole thing up as an official-looking one because quite frankly, I don’t have the time and you don’t need it.
 There are plenty of books and websites that will tell you how to do a proper OPORD.